 Dive bars are special places.
-But what is a dive bar?
-They’re where you go when you want to forget about life for a while.
-If you go enough, they’ll be places where everybody knows your name.
+To some, they may even be holy.
+But what defines a dive bar?
+Is it the hole in the wall where the floors are always sticky?
+Is it the place where everybody knows your name?
+They can be both, but they can also be more.
+Dive bars are places where you go when you want to forget about life for a while.
 Dive bars are where you wind up when you want to watch the game, complain about your new ex while downing shot after shot of plastic handle whiskey, or have an afternoon to kill with your three best drinking buddies and nowhere to go.
+They are solace-givers that won’t empty your wallet.

 Dive bars, basically, are the best bars on the planet.
 They attend to every type of consumer and bring people together in weird ways.
 Are they perfect?
 Sweet Jesus, no, but that is also part of their charm.
 A dive bar can’t be a perfect bar.
 There need to be imperfections and inconsistencies in order to be a dive bar.
-Without them, you’ve just got a normal bar.
+Without them, you’ve just got a normal bar and we all know there are plenty of those in the world.

 Never been to a dive bar?
 Only been once or twice?
 Here are six reasons why you need to invest the time and effort in finding your favorite dive bar.
 With National Dive Bar Day coming up on July 7, there’s no time like the present!